 One of the advantages of this approach is that it allows much greater customisability of the camera to suit different users or shooting scenarios, both stills and video.
 Almost every button and dial can be customised, and no fewer than seven setups can be assigned to C positions on the mode dial to cover different shooting scenarios, either for stills or video.
 These setups can even be given meaningful names, although unhelpfully, they’re only displayed when you press the Q button.

-In your hand, the X-H2S is certainly a robust-feeling camera, with its large, comfortable handgrip and weather-sealed magnesium-alloy construction.
-It’s not actually much larger than the X-T4, but the deep grip provides more secure handling with larger telephoto lenses such as the Fujifilm XF 100-400mm F4.5-5.6 R LM OIS WR or the XF 150-600mm F5.6-8 R LM OIS WR.
+In the hand, the X-H2S is certainly a robust-feeling camera, with its large, comfortable handgrip and weather-sealed magnesium-alloy construction.
+Its deep grip provides secure handling with larger telephoto lenses such as the Fujifilm XF 100-400mm F4.5-5.6 R LM OIS WR or the XF 150-600mm F5.6-8 R LM OIS WR.

 Fujifilm X-H2S: Viewfinder and screen

-While the X-T4 provided a superb viewing experience, the X-H2S goes a step further.
-Fujifilm has equipped it with an electronic viewfinder that offers 5.76m-dot resolution, 0.8x magnification and up to 120fps refresh rate.
+Fujifilm has equipped the X-H2S with an electronic viewfinder that offers 5.76m-dot resolution, 0.8x magnification and up to 120fps refresh rate.
 It’s one of the best viewfinders I’ve used, providing a bright, clear view right into the corners of the frame.
 It’s only surpassed by the 9.4m-dot, 0.9x unit found in the much more expensive Sony Alpha 1 and A7S III.